 On Monday the week of Thanksgiving, we planned to go to Six Flags theme park.
 Boys were encouraged to find a friend, preferably one that has a reputation of getting along with their sibling.
 The turn-out could not have been better.
 It's not an easy gig to plan.
 I don't pretend to be the master-mind or great-appreciator of Six Flags-that would be my husband, Festivus.
-But I have embraced the chaos of boys and all most things my husband plans for us.
-But this was on me.
-Festivus was still at the UGA salt-mine, so if it was to be, it was up to me.
-Load 'em up, move 'em out.
+But I have embraced the chaos of boys and

 While on the ride, my older 'tech enabled' son quietly announces a shooting has occurred in Chicago, at 'a hospital.'
 So as not to bombard him in un-cool mom fashion, I think quickly to ascertain which hospital.
 'The big one,' he replies and returns inward like a preying mantis after it gobbles its food, but the reverse, to 'the source.'
 My first thoughts go to what at one time was a reflex response- crime-ridden Chicago, a city I will likely never visit, as I never made it to the Oprah show, nor do relatives live close by.
 I'll never see the 'Bean' up close.
 But for a time, about 25 years ago, I tuned in every week, to the 'Windy-City' like numerous other Americans.
 I watched faithfully, 'ER,' and became like everyone else, either a fan of George Clooney, or the actress Ms.Marguellis, known to me and my kids now as 'The Good Wife.'
 I watched as single people, like myself at the time, navigated the waters of internships and relationships.
 I cried when characters fell in love with co-workers, mothers and fathers came to live with their adult children and declined with disease.
 When the doors flew open with an emergency, I was peaked and waiting to know what would happen.
 And then I waited until the next week, all the week working with kids-in-care, going to church, and Friday-night-dinnering with friends my age and in my same situation.
 I had no cell phone, I barely watched the news.
 I had a camera and took photo film to Eckerd's for their amazing printing booth.
 I envied the people printing Christmas card family pictures.